qmsk/e2/README.md

     tally --http-listen=:8001 --http-static=./static

 The `--http-static` is optional, and is only needed for the UI.
-Use `bower` to prepare the JS deps:

-	cd static && bower install
+Using the Tally Web UI requires [#Building](building) the static assets for the web frontend.

 The Web UI uses this WebSocket stream to display a live-updating tally state: